ypradat/sigprofilerjulia/preprocessing/Readme.rst

 * ``--input_file``

   - File with the mutations.
-"CHROM", "POS", "REF", "ALT" and "SAMPLES" should be in the header.
+"CHROM", "POS", "REF", "ALT" and "SAMPLE" should be in the header.

 * ``--genome_reference``

   - The reference genome where the mutations where mapped to.
+Please read carefully the instructions for the reference genomes above.

 * ``--output_file``
   - File with the mutation count, where the sample names are in the header.